amplience/dc-extension-globallink-dashboard/docs/USAGE.md

-# dc-extension-globallink-connect
+# dc-extension-globallink-dashboard

 ## Using the extension

-This section covers how to use the GlobalLink Connect extension to translate content within Dynamic Content.
+This section covers how to use the GlobalLink Connect dashboard extension to translate content within Dynamic Content.

 Alternatively, return to [README.md](../README.md) for more information on the extension.